 When money is tight, it’s so hard to see a light out of the day.
 We almost always think about what can be done to squeeze our budget and make ends meet.

-When money is tight, the best thing you could do (according to many people) is to cut out what you don't need.
-That's true.
-But there another side of the coin, that is, even when you're just getting by, you still need to save money.
+When money is tight, the best thing you could do is to trim out what you don’t want.
+That’s true.
+But there another side of the coin, that is, even when you’re just getting by, you still want to save money.

 The best way to do it?

-Almost everyone shops online.
+Almost everyone does their shopping or shops online.
 To be more precise, 79% of Americans now shops online regularly.
-But not everyone looks for discount, promotional code, or coupons to save extra money fast.
-That's a mistake that can be corrected.
+But not everyone looks for discount, promotional code, or coupons to save money fast.
+That’s a mistake that can be corrected.

 Here are my favorites sites cash back, coupons, and online deals:

 - Shop At Home: Save up to 40% of each dollar you spend.